efcamp/advanced_host_grid/README.md

 ## Configuration
 1. **Maintenance**:
    * Check the box for **Show hosts in maintenance** and **Maintenance grouping override**.
-   * In the **Maintenance override** field, enter the level:label:color for hosts in Maintenance to use.
+   * In the **Maintenance override** field, enter the **level**:**label**:**color** for hosts in Maintenance to use.
-   ** level: This is the **Group by** position that Maintenance group will replace, for example '1:' would place it as a root level replacing the first "Group by" category.
+      * level: This is the **Group by** position that Maintenance group will replace, for example '1:' would place it as a root level replacing the first "Group by" category.
-   ** label: This will replace the node level label.
+      * label: This will replace the node level label.
-   ** color: a hex color for the maintenance grouping to take, if left blank it will inherit the parent
+      * color: a hex color for the maintenance grouping to take, if left blank it will use default 6c6c6c

 2. **Columns**: